bcext/gcash/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/bcext/gcash)

 gcash is an alternative full node bitcoin cash implementation written in Go (golang).
 This project is currently under active development and is in a Beta state.

-It is extremely stable and has been in production use since October 2013.
+gcash is a fork repository from [btcsuite/btcd](https://github.com/btcsuite/btcd), btcd is extremely stable and has been in production use since October 2013.

 It properly downloads, validates, and serves the block chain using the exact rules (including consensus bugs) for block acceptance as Bitcoin-ABC.
 We have